 How to navigate

 The UPDATES top bar menu item displays posts that have been revised since the initial publication date.
-A complete CHRONLOGICAL VIEW top bar menu item begins with the first post on March 10, 2017.
+A complete CHRONLOGICAL VIEW top bar menu item begins with the first post on March 10, 2017 to the final project completion post on December 1, 2019.
 A MAJOR TOPICS dropdown at the end of the right column provides a categorical perspective.

 The right column has this shortcut bar: